 - Brush twice a day with a soft-bristled brush and a pea-sized amount of fluoridated toothpaste — soft bristles are gentle on swollen gums whilst still effectively removing harmful plaque and bacteria.
 Fluoridated toothpaste will help strengthen your tooth enamel.

-- Maintain a healthy, well-balanced diet — try and limit your sugar intake where possible to reduce the risk of cavities or tooth decay.
+- Maintain a healthy, well-balanced diet.
+Also, try and limit your sugar intake where possible to reduce the risk of cavities or tooth decay.

 Toothy tidbit: Did you know your baby’s teeth start to form before they’re even born?
-Consuming a healthy diet, with foods high in calcium and vitamins A, C, and D while pregnant helps to build a healthy foundation for your baby’s smile.
+Following a healthy diet, with foods high in calcium and vitamins A, C, and D helps you build a strong foundation for your baby’s smile.

 Talk to Gosford Family Dentist

-If you’re pregnant and in need of a checkup or another dental procedure, contact our friendly team at Gosford Family Dentist.
-After an initial consultation, our dentists will be able to make the best recommendation for the sake of the overall health of yourself, and your baby.
+If you’re pregnant and in need of a checkup or another dental procedure, contact our team at Gosford Family Dentist.
+After an initial consultation, our dentists will make the best recommendation for the sake of the overall health of yourself, and your baby.
 Enquire here.